Kr-cK/Battle-Tapes-Discography/README.md

 - A slower demo of In Too Deep exists ([Youtube](https://www.youtube.com/shorts/WFsooowaRLI))

+- Another version of In Too Deep exists in S1E9 of CSI: Vegas.
+It's an instrumental snippet.

 - The In Too Deep featured in "The Naked Director Season 2 Trailer" has a different tempo and different mixing

 - A (non-distributed) instrumental of Last Resort and Spa exists, with extra changes at ~3:00 ([Youtube](https://www.youtube.com/watch?v=0J1I32dWEjk))